 Innovating solutions to support humanity's ascent to the stars

-Aerospace engineering coursework focuses on applications of key electrical engineering principles in the areas of deep-space communications, robotics, embedded systems, flight avionics, and more.
-These courses will enable and encourage students to solve complex engineering problems in aerospace such as improved satellite communications, electric propulsion technologies, and remote sensing methods.
+You will learn: Aerospace engineering coursework focuses on applications of key electrical engineering principles in the areas of deep-space communications, robotics, embedded systems, flight avionics, and more.
+These courses will enable and encourage you to solve complex engineering problems in aerospace, such as improved satellite communications, electric propulsion technologies, and remote sensing methods.